 We will have technicians ready to assist you with any technical difficulties you may have accessing the virtual annual meeting, voting at the annual meeting or submitting questions at the annual meeting.
-If you encounter any difficulties accessing the virtual annual meeting during the check-in or meeting time, please call 844-986-0822 (toll free) or 303-562-9302 (international).
+If you encounter any difficulties accessing the virtual annual meeting during the check-in or meeting time, please call the technical support number that will be posted at www.virtualshareholdermeeting.com/PIRS2022.